 Those who know me best often refer to me as “the privacy guy” when they are being kind.
 Otherwise, I have been called a “spook” or a clandestine federal agent embedded inside the organization to collect intelligence.
 I am the guy who finds a way to share tips on staying under the radar at unexpected moments during conversations with coworkers, and who goes home to an undisclosed location to wear a tin foil hat during my off hours.
 In my line of work you need to have thick skin; and taking the occasional jabs due to my enthusiasm for privacy goes with the territory.
 This blog exists because many of my closest friends and colleagues convinced me to begin sharing information online about my research into these topics.
 To all of these amazing people in my life, thank you for the inspiration and your willingness to learn more. – M.A.
 Drew

 To contact our team of online investigators for training events or privacy related services, use this page.

 If you wish to communicate directly with Drew you will need to establish a ProtonMail account.

 Credit Where Credit Is Due:

 A few years ago a respected colleague of mine, Michael Bazzell, literally wrote the book called “Hiding From The Internet”.
 In 2016, The Complete Privacy & Security Desk Reference (Volume I) was released, coauthored by Justin Carroll.
 Michael and Justin are known worldwide for their expertise, and for training military and law enforcement personnel on all aspects of privacy, security, and open source intelligence techniques.
 Their willingness to share this unique knowledge has inspired me and many others who desire a greater level of security for their personal information.
-Volume II: Physical Security will be released very soon.
 Thank you Michael and Justin for your hard work and dedication, and for helping so many of us live a safer, and more private lifestyle.